 App layers can be assigned as Elastic layers on layered images that use a different OS layer: Until now, Elastic layer assignments required that the App layer assigned use the same OS layer that was used to create the App layer.
 Now you can try assigning an App layer as an Elastic layer on a layered image that uses a different OS layer.

-There is no guarantee that an App layer will work on a different OS layer than the one used to create it.
-If there are issues, you can disable this feature and allow the App layer to be used only with the OS that you used to create the layer.
+There is no guarantee that an App layer can work on a different OS layer than the one used to create it.
+If there are issues, you can disable this feature and allow the app layer to be used only with the OS that you used to create the layer.

-To use a Labs feature, you need to enable the feature first.
+To use a Labs feature, enable it first.

 For information about platforms supported by Citrix App Layering, see System requirements.